Proof Theory of Riesz Spaces and Modal Riesz Spaces: Hypersequent Calculus for Riesz Spaces

-The CAN rule is not analytical, meaning that in its premise there is a formula not appearing (even as a subformula) in the conclusion.
-This is why the above CAN--elimination is of key importance, especially in the context of proof search.
+The CAN rule is not analytical, meaning that in its premise there is a term not appearing (even as a subterm) in the conclusion.
+This is why the above CAN-elimination is of key importance, especially in the context of proof search.

 However there is another rule of \hr\ which is not analytical: the T rule.
 The following theorem shows that also the T rule is admissible if the scalars appearing in the end hypersequent $G$ are all rational numbers.